7

 – Kilobyte

-• @Kilobyte I ended up adding an answer as I found out that there was no English language equivalent to the resources I wanted to link :) Sep 25 at 21:33
+• @Kilobyte I ended up adding an answer as I found out that there was no English language equivalent to the resources I wanted to link :) Commented Sep 25, 2023 at 21:33

 When I was young, when nappies were still made from cotton, they would be boiled, literally, in soapy water, then rinsed in water + vinegar.
 Ammonia is produced when bacteria break down urea in the urine, and it is basic, aka alkaline, and vinegar reacts with it, presumably to form ammonium acetate, which neutralises the smell, if any is left after the boiling.
 Vinegar is also a good conditioner that softens the water and makes the cloth softer.
 My mother would even use it after washing her hair, which probably made her feel like a pickle.